inferadb/control/docs/overview.md

 ### Client Emergency Revocation

-When a Client's private key is compromised, immediate revocation with propagation to @server is critical.
+When a Client's private key is compromised, immediate revocation with propagation to @engine is critical.

 **Endpoint**: `POST /v1/organizations/:org/clients/:client/emergency-revoke`